Back

 Text Block

 The text block is a fundamental feature in Pivot, designed to support all your writing needs.
 From drafting ideas and creating detailed documentation to collaborating with team members, the text block offers a flexible platform for structured and creative content.
-With its robust formatting options, it enables you to organize and present information effectively.

 Text Block